-Any security incident that results in the compromise of personal information we collect and retain, or that otherwise disrupts or negatively impacts our operations, could harm our reputation, lead to customer or employee attrition, and expose us to regulatory enforcement action or litigation.
-Because the techniques used in cyber attacks change frequently and may be difficult to detect for periods of time, we may face difficulties in anticipating and implementing adequate security measures to prevent security breaches.
+Any security incident that results in the compromise of the confidentiality, integrity, and availability of our IT systems and Confidential Information we collect and retain, or that otherwise disrupts or negatively impacts our operations, could harm our reputation, lead to customer or employee attrition, and expose us to regulatory enforcement action or litigation (including class actions).
+Because the techniques used in cyber attacks change frequently and threat actors are becoming increasingly sophisticated in using techniques and tools-including artificial intelligence-that circumvent security controls, evade detection and remove forensic evidence, despite maintaining robust detection and remediation efforts, we may face difficulties in detecting, investigating, remediating or recovering from future attacks or incidents, or to avoid a material adverse impact to our IT systems, Confidential Information or business.
 In addition, our information technology systems are vulnerable to fire, storm, flood, power loss, computer and network failures, problems with transitioning to upgraded or replacement systems or platforms, flaws in third-party software or services, terrorist attacks, and similar events.
 All of these risks are also applicable wherever we rely on outside vendors to provide services.
+We cannot guarantee that any costs and liabilities incurred in relation to an attack or incident will be covered by our existing insurance policies or that applicable insurance will be available to us in the future on economically reasonable terms or at all.
 For information on our cybersecurity risk management, strategy, and governance, see Item 1C.
 Cybersecurity.